szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 1642:** Make Nalia's ring slightly more powerful

-Equipped items that you cannot remove in any way are quite, quite inconvenient, since they prevent your character from being upgraded in the ways you desire.
+Equipped items that you cannot removed in any way are quite, quite inconvenient, since they prevent your character from being upgraded in the ways you desire.
 This component changes this ring so it seems less inconvenient to have it on at all times for Nalia.
-Specifically, other than improving AC and saving throws by 2, and granting 50% fire resistance, it also:
+Specifically, other than improving AC and saving throws by 2, and granting 50% fire resistance, it also adds:

-- 20% to Pick Locks and Find Traps (this makes her more competent at these tasks, similar to Imoen)
+- +20% to Pick Locks and Find Traps (this makes her more competent at these tasks, similar to Imoen)
 - 1 extra spell slot from level 1 to 5

 **Component 1643:** Make Corthala family blade more powerful and more effective against wizards